Here are some key aspects to consider when building your first summit

 Using one of our native webinar integrations?
 Follow the steps below to get started.

 With this option, you can automate the creation of the webinar to the connected webinar account.
 Look to Section 4.2 below on some comparisons between webinar integrations and other types of live sessions.
 Not using a webinar provider?
-No problem, skip these steps.
+Skip these steps.

-To hook this up, we'll need to add a Host and then connect this Host to a webinar license.
-Read more on setting up a Host.
+To complete this process, we'll need to add a Host and then connect this Host to a webinar license.

 3. Categories and Speakers